cleskowsky/cleskowsky.github.io/working_with_codex.md

 > are figuring out this strange new piece
 > of technology.
 I’d like to do a final introspection on using Claude Code on
 > this blog after this one is shipped.

+* [The Agent Harness: Turning AI Slop Into Shipping Software](https://dev.to/tacoda/the-agent-harness-turning-ai-slop-into-shipping-software-589i): How an existing codebase is made ai-navigable through test automation, and making good patterns visible, and through the use of AGENTS.md files placed intentionally.